SYSTEM PACKAGE SELECTION AND POWER CONSUMPTION ESTIMATES:

 While the refrigeration system removes heat thus lowering the fridge / freezer cabinet (and products within) to the desired temperature, the insulated fridge / freezer cabinet’s job is to restrict more heat from entering.

 Unfortunately no cabinet is 100% successful at resisting heat penetration and so the cabinet will eventually warm up requiring the system to run again.
 The more the cabinet can resist heat penetration and thus temperature rise, the longer the system remains off.

 As an example a good cabinet may be unable to prevent say 20 watts of heat per hour penetrating, therefore if the system applied can remove say 100 watts per hour of running it will have to run 20% of the time.
 The same system applied to a cabinet letting 80 watts enter will run 80% of the time, while a very poor cabinet letting more than 100 watts enter would see the cabinet temperature rise and the system run continually.

 For refrigerators we suggest a minimum of 75mm thickness of refrigeration grade urethane for walls and 100mm for the base.
 For freezers we suggest 100 mm for walls and 150mm for the base.
 (Heat rises as it attempts to penetrate the insulation therefore the base is most important and the top least important assuming it is not in direct sunlight.)

-The insulation must be vapor sealed (enveloped) and preferably lined with non heat conductive materials such as plastic or fiber-glass.
+The insulation must be vapour sealed (enveloped) and preferably lined with non heat conductive materials such as plastic or fibre-glass.
 If metal linings can’t be avoided, the metal must not run from the exterior to the interior without a broad thermal break.
 The same applies to lids / doors which should also have soft broad seals.
 Even the slightest seal gap will impair performance.